dabeaz/curio/README.rst

 curio - concurrent I/O
 ======================

-Curio is a library for performing concurrent I/O and common systems programming tasks such as controlling subprocesses and farming work out to thread and process pools.
+Curio is a library for performing concurrent I/O and common system programming tasks such as launching subprocesses and farming work out to thread and process pools.
 It uses Python coroutines and the explicit async/await syntax introduced in Python 3.5.
 Its programming model is based on cooperative multitasking and existing programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-Under the covers, it implements a task queuing system that is small, flexible, and fast.
+You'll find it to be small and fast.

 Important Disclaimer
 --------------------